industrial-edge/qr-code-scanner/README.md

 ### Configuring PLC Connection

-Further information about how to configure the S7 Connection to write data to the PLC can be found in the [docs](docs/PLC_connection.md) section
+Further information about how to configure the OPC UA Connection to write data to the PLC can be found in the [docs](docs/PLC_connection.md) section

 - Configure Databus
 - Configure OPC UA Connection